-Re-enactment occupies the heart of the Pavilion with the reconstruction of two of the display-cases Lilly Reich originally designed for the Palaces.
-The intervention transforms a vertical element of light – the milky color double-glazed screen– into a horizontal display-case and adds a vertical display-case to a visitor’s path toward the inner pond.
-This reconstruction was possible thanks to the blueprints that Lilly Reich saved moving them to Mühlhausen (Thuringia) during World War II, the originals of which are nowadays a part of the Lilly Reich Collection of the Mies van der Rohe Archive in the Museum of Modern Art in New York.
+Re-enactment occupies the heart of the Pavilion with the reconstruction of two of the display cases Lilly Reich originally designed for the Palaces.
+The intervention transforms a vertical element of light – the milky-colored double-glazed screen– into a lengthy horizontal display case and adds a vertical display case to a visitor’s path toward the inner reflecting pool.
+This reconstruction was possible thanks to the blueprints that Lilly Reich saved, moving them to Mühlhausen (Thuringia) during World War II, the originals of which are nowadays a part of the Lilly Reich Collection in the Mies van der Rohe Archive at the Museum of Modern Art in New York.

-By presenting documents from another dozen of archives and private collections from Barcelona, Berlin, Dessau, Frankfurt, Madrid, Sevilla and Weimar, the horizontal display-case provides an unprecedented tour through the Palaces.
-The intervention recovers the “great photos of Barcelona” that Lilly Reich herself regretted losing in a bombing in Berlin and that show how her display-cases accomplished the scalar transition from the great variety of German products to the very diverse spatial structures of the Palaces.
-By means of two short films, the vertical display-case highlights the immaterial heritage of the work made in Barcelona and reveals the Pavilion as an anteroom to more than 16.000 m2 of industrial exhibitions.
+By presenting documents from another dozen of archives and private collections from Barcelona, Berlin, Dessau, Frankfurt am Main, Madrid, and Weimar, the horizontal display case provides an unprecedented tour through the Palaces.
+A letter from 1944, in which Lilly Reich regretted having lost “the big photos of Barcelona” after a bombing in Berlin, forges now a continuity with the photos –some of them unknown– exhibited in this intervention.
+All of them show how her display cases accomplished the scalar transition from the great variety of German products to the very diverse spatial structures of the Palaces.
+By means of two short films, the vertical display case highlights the immaterial heritage of the work made in Barcelona and reveals the Pavilion as an anteroom to more than 16.000 m2 of industrial exhibitions.

 Opening March 6 at 13:00h– Following the presentation of the research by the artist, a panel discussion will take place with Wolf Tegethoff and Christiane Lange, renowned experts in the work of Lilly Reich and Ludwig Mies van der Rohe, and members of the jury.